When you look into jet skis, you may come across the words 2-stroke and 4-stroke and wonder what they mean?

 The EPA started cracking down on pollution, and 2-stroke were the most polluting.

-The 2-stroke engines either needed to be changed or phased out, leading to their replacement with 4-stroke engines.
-4-stroke engines do not burn oil; instead, they utilize direct injection to reduce gas wastage, and many of them offer various driving modes to mitigate pollution.
+The sad truth is that the 2-stroke engines either needed to be changed or phased out, leading to their replacement with 4-stroke engines.
+What is unique to a good running 4-stroke engine is that they do not burn oil; instead, they utilize direct injection to reduce gas wastage, and many of them offer various driving modes to mitigate pollution.

 The manufacturers see the writing on the walls, so the next jump will be to electric.
 Sea-Doo has shown us their electric jet ski plan, and I’m certain Yamaha and Kawasaki are testing some themselves.
 We go a bit into electric jet skis in this post here.